kjain14/ai-pr-reviewer/README.md

   infrastructure.

   Company context -
-  CodeRabbit is an AI-powered Code reviewer.It boosts code quality and cuts manual effort.
+  Mistral AI is a leading AI company focused on frontier AI research and products.
+This AI-powered Code reviewer boosts code quality and cuts manual effort.
 Offers context-aware, line-by-line feedback, highlights critical changes, enables bot interaction, and lets you commit suggestions directly from GitHub.

   When reviewing or generating content focus on key areas such as -